AppFair/appfair.github.io/index.md

 ### What is the `fairtool`?

 Fairtool is the name of the cross-platform command line interface tool that is included with the `Fair` project which is used to validate a project, generate icons, and interact with the catalog.
+It is primarily used by the GitHub action workflows that handle the integration-release phases of the process.

 The `fairtool` can be used on any platform that supports Swift 5.5, including Linux, macOS, and Windows.
 The tool can be run from any `/App-Name/App.git` fork from Terminal.app with the command: